-The Alliance for Young Artists & Writers in New York City will invite the 13,000 students from across the United States who submitted poetry to the Scholastic Art & Writing Awards this year to read “Flores Woman” over their school’s PA system on International Poetry Day, March 21.
-They will also collaborate with the artist—and Scholastic Awards alum—Karina Puente, who will create an original, large-scale papel picado (cut paper) work featuring “Flores Woman.”
-The art-making process will be recorded via time-lapse and the completion of the artwork will take place on Facebook live along with a reading of the poem by a young poet, also on March 21.
-In addition, Alumni of the National Student Poets Program will collaborate on a chapbook centered on Poetry & the Body.
-All students will be invited to develop their own innovative efforts to broaden the reach of the collaborative and share them on Instagram, and every student who participates will be eligible to receive gift certificates from Blick Art Materials.
+The Alliance for Young Artists & Writers invited the 13,000 students from across the United States who submitted poetry to the 2018 Scholastic Art & Writing Awards to read “Flores Woman” by Tracy K. Smith over their school’s PA system on International Poetry Day, March 21.
+They also collaborated with artist and Scholastic Awards alum Karina Puente, who created an original, large-scale papel picado or cut paper work featuring “Flores Woman.”
+The art-making process was recorded via time-lapse and streamed online, along with a reading of the poem.
+In addition, alumni of the National Student Poets Program collaborated on a chapbook centered on Poetry & the Body.
+All students were invited to develop their own innovative efforts to broaden the reach of the collaborative and share them on Instagram, and students who participated received gift certificates from Blick Art Materials.

-The Asian American Writers's Workshop will celebrated the launch of Go Home!
+The Asian American Writers's Workshop celebrated the launch of Go Home!
 (Feminist Press, 2018)—an anthology that imagines immigrating and belonging in the twenty first century and features the work of poets Kimiko Hahn, Mohja Kahn, Wendy Xu, Wo Chan, Rajiv Mohabir, Jason Koo, Marilyn Chin, and more—on March 12 at the AAWW reading room in New York City, on March 13 at Greenlight Books in Brooklyn, on March 14 in Boston, on March 18 in San Francisco, and on March 20 in Los Angeles.
-On March 15, Sonia Guiñansaca and Kay Ulanday Barrett will host the Mouth to Mouth Open Mic series for writers of color, migrant artists, and queer and trans people of color, with featured performers Eddie Maisonet and Santiago J. Sanchez.
-On March 29, it will host “The Body & Migration” in New York City with Vi Khi Nao, Brandon Shimoda, Celina Su, and Dorothy Wang.
+On March 15, Sonia Guiñansaca and Kay Ulanday Barrett hosted the Mouth to Mouth Open Mic series for writers of color, migrant artists, and queer and trans people of color, with featured performers Eddie Maisonet and Santiago J. Sanchez.
+On March 29, it hosted “The Body & Migration” in New York City with Vi Khi Nao, Brandon Shimoda, Celina Su, and Dorothy Wang.

-Poetry Foundation will cosponsor with Letras Latinas a reading by Javier Zamora.
+Poetry Foundation cosponsored with Letras Latinas a reading by Javier Zamora.
 A 2016 recipient of the Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship from the Poetry Foundation, Zamora was born in the small El Salvadoran coastal fishing town of La Herradura and immigrated to the United States at the age of nine, joining his parents in California.
 His chapbook Nueve Años Inmigrantes/Nine Immigrant Years won the 2011 Organic Weapon Arts Contest, and his first poetry collection, Unaccompanied, was published by Copper Canyon Press in 2017.